TiloW/viola-three/README.md

 * run `grunt`

 You can then access a [local http server](http://127.0.0.1:8080) delivering the script to your browser.
-Navigate by moving your mouse and WASD.
 The `Storehouse` Object is exported to document and can thus be accessed by your browsers javascript-console.

 There are basically three methods for accessing the top item of any (indexed) stack
 * `document.storehouse.addItem(5);`